iiasa/message_ix/README.md

 ## License

-Copyright © 2018–2020 IIASA Energy Program
+Copyright © 2018–2021 IIASA Energy, Climate, and Environment (ECE) Program

 The MESSAGEix framework is licensed under the Apache License, Version 2.0 (the "License"); you may not use the files in this repository except in compliance